MiraGeoscience/octree-creation-app/THIRD_PARTY_SOFTWARE.rst

-The geoapps repository and source distributions bundle several libraries that are compatibly licensed.
+The octree-creation-app repository and source distributions bundle several libraries that are compatibly licensed.
 We list these here.

 +----------------------------------+-----------------------------+--------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------+